FlaskSimpleAuth Tutorial

 db.set(acme.AcmeData())

-# add an "admin" user
+# add user acme as an admin

-db.add_user("acme", app.hash_password(os.environ["ACME_ADMIN_PASS"]), "acme@acme.org", True)
+db.add_user("acme", app.hash_password(os.environ["ACME_PASS"]), "acme@acme.org", True)

 Create an auth.py file for the authentication and authorization callbacks: